Governors

 Co-opted Governor

-Berta became a Parent Governor in 2020 and is Vice Chair of the Finance Committee and Link Governor for Maths.
-Berta has over 20 years of work experience in Finance in both the commercial and not for profit sectors.
-Soon after her children were born she changed career and became a Maths teacher.
-She is very engaged in the community and is passionate about Greenbank Primary, where her daughter now in year 5, has started her schooling in England.
+Berta first became a Parent Governor in 2020 and now serves as a Co-opted Governor and Link Governor for Maths.
+She has over 25 years of experience in Finance across both the commercial and not-for-profit sectors and now works as a part-time Maths teacher.
+Berta is deeply engaged in her local community and is especially passionate about Greenbank Primary, where both her children began their schooling in England.

 Ms Britta Kuhnen